-E3.5.1 It is the intention that, at any time, the elected representatives (including the President of IOI) have 3, 3, 2, 2, 1 and 1 year(s) respectively left to serve.
-In the event of multiple elected IC representatives retiring, replacement members are elected, as necessary, for reduced periods.
-The President of IOI is always elected for a period of 3 years.
-Non-elected (Host) representatives are replaced by members from the same country.
+It is the intention that, at any time, the elected representatives have 3, 2 and 1 year(s) respectively left to serve.
+In the event of multiple elected IC members retiring, replacement members are elected, as necessary, for reduced periods.